Fees and important dates for the foundation-level exams (collectively known as Foundations in Accountancy) can be found below.

 Please note you will need to allow time for your application to be processed if you want to sit exams at the next available session.

-You can take computer-based exams at any time but you will need to make sure that you are registered as a student and that you have your student registration number with you on the day.
+You can take on-demand computer-based exams at any time but you will need to make sure that you are registered as a student and that you have your student registration number with you on the day.
 Please allow at least six weeks for your form to be processed and to be given your student number.

 You will need to pay an initial registration fee when you apply.
 You will also need to pay an annual subscription fee by 1 January each year to keep your student status active.